kousikrachapudi/JFSD/README.md

 Here's the revised version with the correct name, "TribeMart":

-# TribeMart: E-Commerce Website for Handcrafted Products and Tribal Stories
+# TribeMart: E-Commerce Website for Handicraft Products and Tribal Stories

 ### TribeMart
 <span style="color:blue">**This website is built for the following purposes:**</span>